natasatr/ip-electric-rental-vehicle-system-frontend/README.md

 # ip-electric-rental-vehicle-system-frontend
 Angular application -> This is the central system application used by employees, with features displayed based on user roles.
+The app includes a login page and role-specific sections for administrators, operators, and managers.
+Administrators can manage vehicles, users, and manufacturers, as well as import vehicle data via a CSV file.
+Operators have access to rental overviews, vehicle maps, client management, and vehicle malfunction entry.
+Managers have access to all administrator and operator functionalities, along with additional pages for viewing statistical data and defining rental prices.